kaaproject/kaa/Administration-guide/System-installation/Planning-your-deployment/index.md

 The JMX metrics for the third-party components used by Kaa, such as the Java MongoDB driver or Ehcache, can be observed in their respective domains.

-## Storring shemas
+## Storing custom schemas

 Our best practices is to provide all schemas next to source code, covered by some version control system (VCS).
-Also if you need to compile some of your scmemas or you need to serialize data by some cshema you can refer to [Apache Avro](https://avro.apache.org/docs/1.7.7/index.html) documentation.
+Also if you need to compile some of your schemas or you need to serialize data by some schema you can refer to [Apache Avro](https://avro.apache.org/docs/1.7.7/index.html) documentation.

 ## Third-party components